syerramilli/fcvopt/README.md

 ### Virtual environment

 The bash script file `venv_setup.sh` can be used to create a virtual environment and install the required packages.
-Ensure you have Python 3.8 or later installed.
+Ensure you have Python >= 3.8 and <=3.12 installed.

 To run the script, use the following commands: